BingQuanChua/Quality-of-Life/README.md

 # The Impact of Quality of Life on Infectious Diseases

-This project is intended to analyse the relationship between rate of infectious disease and Health-Related quality of life, specifically, in California.
+This project intends to analyse the relationship between rate of infectious disease and health-related quality of life, specifically, in California.

 ## 📚Dataset